gitforwork2/gitforwork.github.io/_drafts/visa/2017-02-06-H1b-proposed-bills.md

 #### H-1B and L-1 Visa Reform Act - Republican Chuck Grassley (Iowa) and Democrat Richard Durbin (Illinois)
 - Employers with 50% or more employees on H1b or L1 visa are not allowed to hire additional H1b workers
-- Small companies with under 50 employees are exempted from the above rule
+- Small employers with under 50 employees are exempted from the above rule
 - Placing a H1b worker at a worksite should not replace or adversely affect a similiarly employed American worker at the site.
 This includes workers placed through other employers too
 - Increase law enforcement mechanisms for the Department of Labor
 - Eliminates the current practise of random lottery when allocating new H1b.
 Replace it with merit based preference system.
 Such a system prefers foreign students educated in the US, advanced degree holders, those with high salary and those with high skills